Shut up, get out of my head! Doc:

 - Ichigo and his Hollow side in Bleach.

 - As Ichigo's inner Hollow is the embodiment of Ichigo's Hollow power, that's a more arguable case of Enemy Within/Superpowered Evil Side.
 However, the Hollow does imply that he and Zangetsu are two sides of the same coin as they both originate from Ichigo; indeed, after their first appearance together (where Zangetsu summons the entity from and recalls him to his cloak), most of Ichigo's journeys to his mind's landscape feature only Zangetsu or the Hollow, with Ichigo's Hollow even claiming to be Zangetsu whenever he appears.
 Later on, they do a Fusion Dance when Ichigo attempts to learn the Final Getsuga Tenshou.
+Even later, it's revealed that Ichigo's inner Hollow is the "real" Zangetsu, and the embodiment of both his Hollow and Shinigami powers, while old man Zangetsu is the embodiment of his previously-unknown Quincy powers, with this whole odd setup coming about because Ichigo's parents were a Shinigami and a Hollow-infected Quincy.

 - The "Yamis" from Yu-Gi-Oh!.
 Well, two of them.
 Yami Marik is less this and more a Superpowered Evil Side taking control.
 It also is sometimes not fully clear whether normal Bakura is still around or if Yami Bakura is putting on an act.
 Actually, at one point regular Marik starts sharing a body with Yami Bakura.
 That's possibly three minds in one body.